 Jan Chipcase can guess what's inside your bag and knows all about the secret contents of your refrigerator.
 It isn't a second sight or a carnival trick; he knows about the ways we think and act because he's spent years studying our behavioral patterns.
 He's traveled from country to country to learn everything he can about what makes us tick, from our relationship to our phones (hint: it's deep, and it's real) to where we stow our keys each night.
 He oversees the creative direction of frog design , an innovation firm that advises the design products for Microsoft Office, Nike, UNICEF, GE, Sephora, Gatorade and Alitalia.

-Jan's discoveries and insights help inspire the development of the next generations of phones and services at Nokia.
-As he puts it, if he does his job right, you should be seeing the results of his research hitting the streets and airwaves within the next 3 to 15 years.
+Before moving to frog design, Jan's discoveries and insights helped to inspire the development of the next generations of phones and services at Nokia.
+As he put it, if he does his job right, you should be seeing the results of his research hitting the streets and airwaves within the next 3 to 15 years.

 Nokia researcher Jan Chipchase investigates the ways we interact with technology — a quest that has led him from the villages of Uganda to the insides of our pockets.
 Along the way, he’s made some unexpected discoveries: about the ways illiterate people use their mobile phones, the new roles the mobile can play in global […]Continue reading